TranPhucVinh/Cplusplus/Physical layer/Memory/lvalue and rvalue.md

 main.c:14:25: error: label 'b' used but not defined
 ```

+## rvalue as function argument

-Double address operator as function argument: As double address is intended for rvalue, so the value passing to it must be rvalue
+For rvalue as function argument, the value passing to it must be rvalue

 ```c
 #include <stdio.h>